 Occupational Therapist Level 3 means a Therapist who is appointed as the Manager of the department that has less than six full-time equivalent Occupational Therapists and who is responsible for the management and efficient/effective performance of the Department.

-This includes day-to-day management, patient care, immediate staffing, rostering, performance management and is responsible for the overall quality improvement/ assurance program, organisation, activities and maintenance of standards with the particular department.
+This includes day-to-day management, patient care, immediate staffing, rostering, performance management and is responsible for the overall quality improvement/ program, organisation, activities and maintenance of standards with the particular department.

 Pharmacist means a person who is registered as a practising Pharmacist with AHPRA under the Pharmacy Act 1964.